 The base of the cross bears the inscription 'Walter Shoolbred of Wyvis born June 20 1842 died Nov 18 1904'.
 So, after thirty years, ownership of Cille Mhuire, the burial ground was returned to Kildermorie.

 Following Mr Shearer's death, the Secretary of State for Scotland acquired the land in 1954 from his Trustees to settle Death Duties.
 In 1956 the bulk of the land passed into private ownership again, though some was retained by the Secretary of State for Scotland for forestry, and remained more or less intact until 1990.
 Then the incumbent family divided the estate into Kildermorie North and Kildermorie South and sold the southern half, with a minute of agreement essentially allowing the estate to continue to be managed as a whole.
 That arrangement lasted for only 3 years when the northern part also was offered for sale.

-The present owners purchased both parts of Kildermorie simultaneously in 1994, and have systematically purchased small parcels of embedded land from the Forestry Commission in order to create a more private estate.
+The present owners purchased both parts of Kildermorie simultaneously in 1994, and have systematically purchased small parcels of embedded land from the Forestry Commission in order to create a more secluded estate.

 By 1994 all buildings were either in a poor state of repair or long derelict, and the river, paths, fences and pastures had fared no better.

-The exact age of the old lodge is unclear, but the Inverness Advertiser of Tuesday 22 December 1863 ran an advertisement placed by Novar Estate which read "Tenders wanted for extensions to Gildermorie Shooting Lodge".
+The exact age of the original Kildermorie Lodge (below left) is unclear, but the Inverness Advertiser of Tuesday 22 December 1863 ran an advertisement placed by Novar Estate which read "Tenders wanted for extensions to Gildermorie Shooting Lodge".
 Although presenting its best side for the 1993 sale particulars, it had become by additions over the years a charmless, crumbling rabbit-warren and had serious structural defects.